State senator promotes affordable higher education

 Kevin Young, an associate professor in history at UMass, pointed to legislation that has burdened lower-income families pursuing higher education, referring to it as a bipartisan “class war.”
 While he supported the concept of debt free education, Young said that they were “great ideas,” but that we, as a society, needed to “consider the system.”

-Aditi Joglekar, a sophomore legal studies major, posed a question to Eldridge asking whether making college free for students would “devalue” degrees.
+Aditi Joglekar, a sophomore political science major, posed a question to Senator Eldridge, asking whether making college free for students would “devalue” degrees.

 Eldridge responded that admissions standards and rates would likely not change, and degrees would remain highly valued.
-After the forum, Joglekar stated her support for the bill.
+After the forum, Joglekar shared her support for the bill.

-Quoting the supermajority of Democrats in the Massachusetts state legislature, Eldridge continued that he was “not interested in compromise.”
+State Senator Jamie Eldridge has served as State Senator for the Middlesex and Worcester district since January 2009.
+Previously, Senator Eldridge served as State Representative for the 37th Middlesex district, after being elected the only Clean Elections candidate to public office in Massachusetts history in November 2002.

-UMass Democrats President Sonia Guglani, a junior business and economics major, added that she was glad to live in a state with a “progressive agenda,” where the government supports students.
+UMass Democrats President Sonia Guglani, a junior finance and economics major, added that she was glad to live in a state with a “progressive agenda,” where the government supports students.
 In terms of compromise, Guglani suggested requiring students to complete community service, in exchange for funds.
-“This way it benefits the community in many ways.”
-Guglani said.
+“This way it benefits the community in many ways,” Guglani said.

 Kathrine Esten can be reached at kesten@umass.edu.